 This is the subtext that many seem to not talking about from Sucker Punch.
 Snyder’s work has always been divisive, but never has one of his films been this polarizing, and he knows that.
-Snyder is well-aware of the response the film has been getting, and he’s the type of self-aware filmmaker who probably expected this type of reaction from day one of shooting.
+Snyder is well-aware of the response the film has been getting, and he’s the type of self-aware filmmaker that probably expected this type of reaction from day one of shooting.
 The fact that Sucker Punch isn’t a film for everyone surely must have caused problems along the way, and as Snyder states, the test-screening process was no help in that regard.

 **EDITOR’S NOTE: There are some spoilers throughout this interview.
 We recommend seeing the film first before reading.**

 Here’s what Zack Snyder had to say about making an original film, divisiveness, shining a light on sexist nerds, and much more: